 In the third section, I've included a couple of review books from popular test-prep companies that I rate a bit lower.
 I wanted to give you more specific details about the issues with these prep books so you can supplement them appropriately if you've already bought them (or choose to buy them because you're used to the format).

 My assessments of these AP Biology books are derived from Amazon reviews by students and educators as well as my personal impressions after perusing them.
 I'll provide pros and cons for each book along with an overall summary of what it offers and whether I recommend it.
 I've also rated each book on a scale of 1-10, with 10 being the highest score.

-- Great examples that will help you understand biological concepts.
+- Great examples that help you understand biological concepts quickly

-- It’s used in real college classes, not just AP classes, so it could even be useful to you in the future!
+- Used in real college classes, not just AP classes, so it could be useful to you in the future, too!

-- Students sometimes complain that this book is overly dense and wordy.
+- Students sometimes complain that the book is overly dense and wordy

 The Best AP Biology Review Books